Course Content and Outcome Guide for PHY 102

 - Special Fee:

 Course DescriptionA conceptual study of physics.
 Topics include properties of matter, heat and thermodynamics, and atomic and nuclear physics.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course